Skip to Content

 9. Sweet Potatoes

 Who doesn’t love potatoes?
-If you’re growing tired of russets and baby reds, sweet potatoes make a great – and healthy – alternative, providing a source of vitamins A, B6, C, potassium and fiber.
+If you’re growing tired of russets and baby reds, sweet potatoes make a great and healthy alternative.
+They provide a source of vitamins A, B6, C, potassium, and fiber.

-“Sweet potatoes are loaded with fiber and low in calories, which makes them a healthy choice and a great source of fuel for athletes,” said Krautkramer.
-“Keep in mind, sweet potatoes should be treated more as a healthy carb or starch, versus a vegetable.
+“Sweet potatoes are loaded with fiber and low in calories.
+This makes them a healthy choice and a great source of fuel for athletes,” Krautkramer says.
+“Treat sweet potatoes more as a healthy carb or starch, versus a vegetable.
 Make sure you’re still getting plenty of vegetables in your diet that contain a higher water content.”

 Sweet potatoes are loaded with fiber and low in calories, which makes them a healthy choice and a great source of fuel for athletes.